-Cows are banking the moo-la for CHOC Childhood Cancer Foundation SA, they’ve already raised nearly R30 million and plan to add another R10 million this year.
+Cows are banking the moo-la for CHOC Childhood Cancer Foundation SA.
+They’ve already raised nearly R30 million and plan to add another R10 million this year.

 Have you ever been to a sporting event like a cycling race and seen someone dressed as a cow for the race?
 If the answer is yes, then you have seen a dedicated individual (or group) raising money for CHOC.
 CHOC provides support and care for children affected by childhood cancer.
 The diagnosis in South Africa is daunting.